Dix Range from Elk Lake

 Dix Range Hiking Trail

 Like many Adirondack High Peaks hikes, any hike of the Dix Range begins with a long walk-in.
 Depending on your starting point, you will walk for 2-5 miles to the junction with the Macomb herd path.
-At least the terrain is relatively flat, with no significant elevation gain.
+At least the terrain is relatively flat—at first.
+Here’s the elevation profile from my GaiaGPS route.

 From the trailhead proper, after two miles or so, you’ll cross a stream and a large drainage.